 When can I start to bid for properties?
 Back to top

-You can bid as soon as we have made your application ‘active’.
-Your application will be made active when it has been approved and all the required documents have been received.
-It does not matter if you bid on Thursday or Tuesday as homes will be allocated to the customer with the highest priority.
+You can bid as soon as your application has been made ‘active’.
+Your application will be made active when it has been approved and any required documents have been received.
+It does not matter what day or time you bid, as homes will be allocated to the customer with the highest priority.

 How do I bid for a property?
 Back to top

 You can bid in various ways: by logging into your account page, in person at any office shown on our Contact us page or by contacting the B-with-us teams on 0300 123 22 00 who can place bids on your behalf.
 You will have to give certain details to be able to make your bid.
 If you need help with bidding please contact us on 0300 123 22 00.

 How many bids will I be able to make each week?
 Back to top

 Each customer has a maximum of five bids per week for social housing adverts.
 You don’t have to use all your bids and need to make sure that you read all the property details before placing a bid, and you should only bid on properties that are suitable for you and that you would be willing to accept if offered.
 In addition to those 5 bids you can also bid on other advert types such as First Come, First Served.